warp-contracts/academy/warp-academy-docs/features/evolve.md

 3. [saving new contract source and calling `evolve` interaction](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/data/token-pst.js#L84)
 4. [WASM - saving new contract source and calling `evolve` interaction](https://github.com/warp-contracts/warp/blob/main/src/__tests__/integration/wasm/rust-deploy-write-read.test.ts#L228)

 It's a powerful tool but of course - use it wisely.
-Remember, that wer contract can be used by many subjects which should be aware of any significant changes.
+Remember, that the contract can be used by many subjects which should be aware of any significant changes.